Center for Anxiety, OCD, and Cognitive Behavioral Therapy

 For those with SAD, anxiety and concerns about embarrassment, poor performance, and judgments can loom large before, during, and after social situations.
 While a certain amount of social anxiety is normal, for individuals with SAD, these concerns and the accompanying distress are exceptionally intense, enduring, and impairing.

-The range and exact nature of situations affected vary widely from person to person but may include:
+The range and exact nature of situations affected vary widely from person to person.
+These contexts often include situations where someone feels observed, evaluated, or at risk of making a noticeable mistake, such as:

 • Public speaking, giving presentations, or performing